SoftwareAG/c8y-docs/src/documents/guides/reference/tenants.html.md

 ## Tenants

-The Tenant interface is available consists of parts:
+The tenant interface consists of the following parts:

--   The tenant collection resource retrieves tenants, accessible by url */tenant/tenants*
+-   Tenant collection resource - retrieves tenants, accessible by the URL */tenant/tenants*
--   The tenant resource represents individual tenant that can be view, accessible by url */tenant/tenants/{tenantId}*
+-   Tenant resource - represents an individual tenant that can be viewed, accessible through the URL */tenant/tenants/{tenantId}*
--   The tenant application reference collection resource retrieves applications, accessible by url */tenant/tenants/{tenantId}/applications*
+-   Tenant application reference collection resource - retrieves applications, accessible through the URL */tenant/tenants/{tenantId}/applications*
--   The tenant application reference resource represents individual application reference that can be view, accessible by url */tenant/tenants/{tenantId}/applications/{applicationId}*
+-   Tenant application reference resource - represents an individual application reference that can be viewed, accessible through the URL */tenant/tenants/{tenantId}/applications/{applicationId}*
--   The tenant option collection resource enables creating new option and viewing existing options, accessible by url */tenant/options*
+-   Tenant option collection resource - enables creating new option and viewing existing options, accessible through the URL */tenant/options*
--   The tenant option resource represents individual option that can be view and modified, accessible by url */tenant/options/{optionCategory}/{optionKey}*
+-   Tenant option resource - represents an individual option that can be viewed and modified, accessible through the URL */tenant/options/{optionCategory}/{optionKey}*
--   The tenant usage statistics resources return information on the request load and database usage of tenants.
+-   Tenant usage statistics resources - return information on the request load and database usage of tenants
--   The *current tenant* resource represents user data for currently logged service user
+-   *current tenant* resource - represents user data for currently logged service user

-> Note that for all PUT/POST requests accept header should be provided, otherwise an empty response body will be returned.
+> **Info:** For all PUT/POST requests an accept header must be provided, otherwise an empty response body will be returned.

 ## Tenant collection